Delicious Thai Peanut Noodle Salad With Tofu – Great for Parties

-When you’re looking for a dish that combines health and indulgence, refreshing exotic flavors with ones from home, pasta and peanut butter (yup, that one)… well, peanut noodle salad might be your answer.
+When you’re looking for a dish that combines health and indulgence, refreshing exotic flavors with ones from home, pasta and peanut butter (yup, that one)… well, this Thai peanut noodle salad might be your answer.

-What Is Peanut Noodle Salad?
+What Is Thai Peanut Noodle Salad?

 Originating from the vibrant street food scene of Thailand, peanut noodle salad–Yum Woon Sen–has gained popularity worldwide.
 Originally made with glass noodles, many chefs have adapted it with linguine, plus carrots, cabbage, and a creamy yet tangy peanut butter, lime and ginger sauce.
 Spicy optional.

 The sauce is a uniquely delicious balance of sweetness and tang.
 And balance is a consistent element here, as soft noodles contrast crunchy veggies.
-My favorite peanut noodle salad recipe includes carrots, cabbage and scallions, but there are some other options.
+My favorite Thai peanut noodle salad recipe includes carrots, cabbage and scallions, but there are some other options.

-Peanut Noodle Salad Recipe Ingredients
+Ingredients for Thai Peanut Noodle Salad Recipe with Tofu

 Not going to lie, when I see a recipe with a laundry list of ingredients, something about me pulls away.
 I can’t help it.
 I’m a busy lady with lots to prioritize, and when I get the feeling that I’m going to be in the kitchen for a very long time, I kind of cringe.